Johnny Cash: Early life

-In 1944, Cash's older brother Jack, with whom he was close, was cut almost in two by an unguarded table saw at work and died a week later.
+In 1944, Cash's older brother Jack, with whom he was close, was cut almost in two by an unguarded table saw at work.
+He died of his wounds a week later.
 According to Cash's autobiography, he, his mother, and Jack all had a sense of foreboding about that day; his mother urged Jack to skip work and go fishing with Cash, but Jack insisted on working as the family needed the money.
-Cash often spoke of the guilt he felt over the incident, and spoke of looking forward to "meeting [his] brother in Heaven".
+Cash often spoke of the guilt he felt over the incident.
+He would say that he looked forward to "meeting [his] brother in Heaven".

 Cash's early memories were dominated by gospel music and radio.
 Taught guitar by his mother and a childhood friend, Cash began playing and writing songs at the age of 12.
 When young, Cash had a high-tenor voice, before becoming a bass-baritone after his voice changed.
-In high school, he sang on a local radio station.
+In high school, he sang on a local Arkansas radio station.

 Decades later, he released an album of traditional gospel songs called My Mother's Hymn Book.
-He was also significantly influenced by traditional Irish music, which he heard performed weekly by Dennis Day on the Jack Benny radio program.
+He was also strongly influenced by traditional Irish music, which he heard performed weekly by Dennis Day on the Jack Benny radio program.

-Cash enlisted in the Air Force on July 7, 1950.
+Cash enlisted in the Air Force on July 7, 1950, shortly after the start of the Korean War.
 After basic training at Lackland Air Force Base and technical training at Brooks Air Force Base, both in San Antonio, Texas, Cash was assigned to the 12th Radio Squadron Mobile of the U.S. Air Force Security Service at Landsberg, West Germany.

-He worked as a Morse code operator intercepting Soviet Army transmissions.
-While working this job, Cash was allegedly the first American to be given the news of Joseph Stalin’s death (supplied via Morse code).
-His daughter, Rosanne, backed up the claim, saying that Cash had recounted the story many times over the years.
-While at Landsberg he created his first band, "The Landsberg Barbarians".
+While in San Antonio, he had met Vivian Liberto, a woman of Sicilian, Irish, and German ancestry.
+They dated briefly before his departure.
+During the years he served overseas, they exchanged thousands of letters.
+He worked in West Germany as a Morse code operator, intercepting Soviet Army transmissions.
+While working this job, Cash was said to be the first American to learn the news of Joseph Stalin's death (supplied via Morse code).
+His daughter, Rosanne, later said that Cash had recounted the story many times over the years.
+While at Landsberg, he created his first band, "The Landsberg Barbarians".
 On July 3, 1954, he was honorably discharged as a staff sergeant, and he returned to Texas.
 During his military service, he acquired a distinctive scar on the right side of his jaw as a result of surgery to remove a cyst.

+Soon after his return, Cash married Vivian Liberto in San Antonio.
+She had grown up Catholic and was married in the church by her paternal uncle, Father Franco Liberto.